Manifolds with nonnegative curvature operator of the second kind: Introduction

-The second main result of this paper settles the nonnegative case of Nishikawa's conjecture.
-Indeed, the assumption can be weakened to three-nonnegative curvature operator of the second kind. \begin{theorem} Let $(M^n,g)$ be a closed Riemannian manifold of dimension $n\geq 4$.
-If $M$ has three-nonnegative curvature operator of the second kind, then one of the following statements holds: \begin{enumerate} \item $(M,g)$ is flat; \item $M$ is diffeomorphic to a spherical space form; \item $n\geq 5$ and the universal cover of $M$ is isometric to a compact irreducible symmetric space. \end{enumerate} In particular, $M$ is diffeomorphic to a Riemannian locally symmetric space. \end{theorem}
+The corresponding rigidity result states \begin{theorem} Let $(M^n,g)$ be a closed Riemannian manifold of dimension $n\geq 4$.
+If $M$ has three-nonnegative curvature operator of the second kind, then one of the following statements holds: \begin{enumerate} \item $(M,g)$ is flat; \item $M$ is diffeomorphic to a spherical space form; \item $n\geq 5$ and the universal cover of $M$ is isometric to a compact irreducible symmetric space \footnote{This possibility has been ruled out by Nienhaus, Petersen and Wink \cite{NPW22}, as they proved that a closed $n$-dimensional Riemannian manifold with $ \frac{n+2}{2}$-nonnegative curvature operator of the second kind is either a rational homology sphere or flat.}. \end{enumerate} \end{theorem}

-The first ingredient in the proof of Theorem \ref{thm Nishikawa} is that three-nonnegative curvature operator of the second kind implies weakly PIC1 (see Definition \ref{def curvature conditions}).
-In order to make use of the classification of closed locally irreducible Riemannian manifolds with weakly PIC1, we need to reduce the problem to the locally irreducible case.
-We are able to show that
+Theorem \ref{thm Nishikawa} settles the nonnegativity part of Nishikawa's conjecture under the weaker assumption of three-nonnegative curvature operator of the second kind.
+The key idea is to reduce the problem to the locally irreducible case and make use of the classification of closed locally irreducible Riemannian manifolds with weakly PIC1.
+For this purpose, we show that